kestra-io/docs/content/docs/15.how-to-guides/realtime-triggers.md

 ![event_hubs_create_event_hub_6](/docs/how-to-guides/realtime-triggers/event_hubs_create_event_hub_6.png)

-14. We will now proceed to create the container.
+14. Let's now create the container.
 Go to [Storage accounts](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) page.
 15. Click on "Create storage account".
-16. On the Create storage account page, choose an appropriate Subscription and Resource Group.
+16. On the "Create storage account" page, choose an appropriate Subscription and Resource Group.
-17. Put an appropriate Storage account name, Region, Performance and Redundancy.
+17. Put an appropriate Storage account name, Region, Performance, and Redundancy.
 18. Click on "Review + Create".
 Once the validation is successful, click on "Create".
 19. Once the storage account is created, click on the storage account name.
 20. On the storage account page, navigate from the left menu bar to the "Data storage", and then to "Containers".
 21. Click on the "+ Container" button to create a container.
-22. Put an appropriate name for the container, and click on "Create".
+22. Put an appropriate name for the container, and click "Create".
 23. Once the container is created, navigate to "Access keys" under "Security + networking" from the left menu bar.
-24. For key1, click on the "Show" button for the connection string and note it down to be used later in the Kestra flow.
+24. For the key, click on the "Show" button for the connection string and note it down to be used later in the Kestra flow.

 ![azure_create_storage_account_1](/docs/how-to-guides/realtime-triggers/azure_create_storage_account_1.png)